google/oauth2l/README.md

 ### header

-Print the access token (see above) in HTTP header format, for
+Same as `fetch`, except that we print the token in HTTP header format:
-example:

 ```
 $ oauth2l header userinfo.email